phac-nml/gasclustering/README.md

 ### Scaled Distances

 Scaled distances are floats representing the percentage of differing loci between two sequences and will range between [0.0, 100.0].
-Whening using scaled distances, you must specify `--pd_distm scaled` and provide percentages between [0.0, 100.0] as thresholds: `--gm_thresholds "50,20,0"` (50%, 20%, and 0% of loci).
+When using scaled distances, you must specify `--pd_distm scaled` and provide percentages between [0.0, 100.0] as thresholds: `--gm_thresholds "50,20,0"` (50%, 20%, and 0% of loci).

 ### Thresholds